jetstream-cloud/js2docs/docs/faq/security.md

 For Exosphere, the default security group allows all egress and inbound access.

-For CACAO, the default security group allows all egress and inbound access for X.
+For CACAO, the default security group will be announced when it is available for general usage.

 ---